-Join us for the second annual Yale Technology Summit, a celebration and showcase of innovative and emerging technologies used in teaching, research, entrepreneurial, and administrative activities at Yale University.
-Faculty, researchers, students, staff, and alumni will present their work and engage in debate and discussion at this day-long event that also will feature a technology expo and workshops.
+The second annual Yale Technology Summit was a celebration and showcase of innovative and emerging technologies used in teaching, research, and entrepreneurial and administrative activities at Yale University.
+Faculty, researchers, students, staff, and alumni presented their work and engaged in debate and discussion at this day-long event that also featured a technology expo and workshops.

-The Yale Technology Summit takes place on Friday, October 30, 2015, in the Yale School of Management Evans Hall building.
-The inaugural Yale Tech Summit took place in October 2014, providing a platform for dialogue about technology in teaching, learning, research, and entrepreneurship at Yale and beyond.
-Fall 2015 is the second annual event, which is open exclusively to the Yale community.
+The Yale Technology Summit took place on Friday, October 30, 2015, in the Yale School of Management Evans Hall building.
+The annual event was open exclusively to the Yale community.

-Presentations, panels, workshops and poster sessions will align with one of these presentation tracks:
+Presentations, panels, workshops and poster sessions aligned with one of these presentation tracks:

 - Teaching & Learning: Professors, lecturers, practitioners, and others sharing knowledge about technology enhanced teaching and learning techniques used in the Yale classroom

 - Scholarship & Research: Faculty and students doing interesting research or scholarly work; a new use of technology in digital humanities, social science research, or science and medical applications

 - Entrepreneurship & Innovation: Developers, researchers, project managers, and practitioners describing novel experiences or developments in the construction and use of technologies involving issues specific to research data collection, manipulation, processing, visualization, and analysis

 The 2015 keynote speaker was Brian Scassellati, Professor of Computer Science, Cognitive Science, and Mechanical Engineering at Yale University and Director of the NSF Expedition on Socially Assistive Robotics.